Sidereus Nuncius: Controversy with the Catholic Church

 Galileo's drawings of an imperfect Moon directly contradicted Ptolemy's and Aristotle's cosmological descriptions of perfect and unchanging heavenly bodies made of quintessence (the fifth element in ancient and medieval philosophy of which the celestial bodies are composed).

 Before the publication of Sidereus Nuncius, the Catholic Church accepted the Copernican heliocentric system as strictly mathematical and hypothetical.
-However, once Galileo began to speak of the Copernican system as fact rather than theory, it introduced "a more chaotic system, a less-than-godly lack of organization."
-In fact, the Copernican system that Galileo believed to be real challenged the Scripture, "which referred to the sun 'rising' and the earth as 'unmoving.
+Galileo began to speak of the Copernican system as fact rather than theory.
+In fact, the Copernican system that Galileo believed to be real was interpreted by the Catholic leadership as a challenge to the Scriptures, "which referred to the sun 'rising' and the earth as 'unmoving'.

 The conflict ended in 1633 with Galileo being sentenced to a form of house arrest by the Catholic Church.
 However, by 1633, Galileo had published other works in support of the Copernican view, and these were largely what caused his sentencing.